strider73/adventuretube-microservice/README.md

 ## 2. Microservices Architecture

-The administrative microservices architecture is divided into three main layers, each with its specific functions:
+The microservices architecture is organized into six submodules within three different Docker Compose configurations, enhancing maintainability and simplifying deployment.
+This structured separation allows for easier management and debugging, preventing the complexities that would arise if all submodules were contained within a single Docker configuration.
+This systematic division helps streamline development and ensures each part can be independently managed and scaled as needed.

 ### 1. Configuration and Messaging System